titom73/junos-py-demo/README.md

 ### Check your environment

-Before running any script, we have to check our system is ready with all dependencies installed:
+Before running any script, we have to check if our system is ready to execute scripts with all dependencies installed:
 ```shell
 python check_env.py
   * jnpr is installed